eclipse/epsilon-website/mkdocs/docs/doc/picto/index.md

 ## Troubleshooting

 * If you can't find the Picto view, you will need to upgrade to a version of Epsilon >= 2.0
 * Graphviz (on which the PlantUML integration also depends) does not ship as part of Picto.
 You will need to install it manually on your computer.
+Picto expects the Graphviz programs (e.g. `dot`, `circo`) to be:
+    * Anywhere on the path in Windows
+    * Under `/usr/local/bin/` in Mac OS
+    * Under `/usr/bin/` in Linux

 ## Philosophy